A Head Full of Dreams Tour: Promotion

-Before starting the tour, Coldplay performed the Super Bowl 50 halftime show, which included guest appearances from Beyoncé, Bruno Mars, Mark Ronson and the Youth Orchestra Los Angeles, earning the biggest audience in history for a group and male act performing at the event as well.
+Before starting the tour, Coldplay performed at the Super Bowl 50 halftime show, which included appearances from Beyoncé, Bruno Mars, Mark Ronson and the Youth Orchestra Los Angeles.
+They achieved the highest audience in history for a group at the event, drawing 115.5 million viewers.
 The band later appeared in multiple festivals, including the BBC Radio 1's Big Weekend in Exeter.
 Lead singer Chris Martin said he lived "the first few years of my life less than 500 yards from where we'll be performing so this couldn't be more of a homecoming for me".
-In 2016, they were announced as headliners for Glastonbury Festival, setting the record for most headlining sets ever by any act.
-Months later, the band appeared at Global Citizen Festival in Mumbai, where they played "Maa Tujhe Salaam" with A. R. Rahman.
-Martin has been the event's curator since 2015 and plans to fulfil the role for the next 15 years.
-He invited Colombian singer Shakira for the Hamburg edition.
-In 2017, Coldplay were part of the iHeartRadio Music Festival.
+In February 2016, they were announced as Glastonbury Festival headliners for the fourth time, becoming the first act to reach the milestone.
+Months later, the band appeared at Global Citizen Festival in Mumbai and played "Maa Tujhe Salaam" with A. R. Rahman.
+Martin has curated the event since 2015 and plans to fulfil the role for 15 years.
+He later invited Colombian singer Shakira to the Hamburg edition.
+In September 2017, Coldplay took part in the iHeartRadio Music Festival.